Fourth voyage of Columbus: Antilles

-On 12 September, Columbus, his son, his brother, and 22 crew mates departed Santo Domingo as passengers of two caravels, reaching Sanlúcar de Barrameda on 7 November 1504.
-In Seville, Columbus reported to the authorities that the gold that was coming for the Crown in his caravel had been adulterated and claimed a part for himself for having made the accusation.
+On 12 September, Columbus, his son Ferdinand, his brother Bartholomew, and 22 crewmates departed Nueva Isabela as passengers on two outgoing caravels, reaching Sanlúcar de Barrameda on 7 November 1504.
+In Seville, the admiral informed Spanish authorities that the gold he had set aside for the quinto real, currently in his caravel's hold and soon due in port, had been prior adulterated without his connivance, for which intelligence he then claimed his lawful cut of the said earmarked cargo.

 Aftermath

-Columbus's hopes to the contrary, this expedition proved to be 'the least profitable and most dangerous of all his voyages,' the explorer having found no passage to the East, returned miserly profits to Castile, lost many men and all four ships, and suffered a year's stranding in Jamaica.
+Columbus's hopes to the contrary, this expedition proved to be "the least profitable and most dangerous of all his voyages", the admiral having found no passage to the Far East, returned a meagre profit to the Spanish crown, lost many men and all four ships, and suffered a year's marooning in Jamaica.
 The post-voyage debriefing of the Catholic Monarchs was precluded by the death of Isabella I on 26 November 1504.
-Instead, Columbus presented the voyage's negative results only to Ferdinand II that December in Segovia, with the latter proving less than thrilled, as Columbus reportedly 'received nothing' from the King.
+Instead, Columbus presented the expedition's negative results only to Ferdinand II that December in Segovia, with the latter proving less than thrilled, as the explorer reportedly "received nothing" from said king.